 Additional College of Education policies apply.
-Please see the following link to access policies that apply to each program: https://drive.google.com/drive/folders/1RvhmkelBwG5M6IbtzxA9BMCB27XpCysi?usp=sharing
+Please see the following link to access your academic program handbook that may include additional policies: https://drive.google.com/drive/folders/1RvhmkelBwG5M6IbtzxA9BMCB27XpCysi?usp=sharing

 M.A.T Students

 An M.A.T. student in good standing who fails one or more courses, regardless of the term or cumulative GPA, will begin the next term on Academic Probation.
 A student must earn a term GPA of 3.0 or higher each term while on Academic Probation.
 One of three possible actions will be implemented for a student on Academic Probation at the end of each term enrollment: